How to Celebrate National Women's Small Business Month

 4. Read Up

 It might be time for a trip to the bookstore!
-Expand your small business knowledge by reading content from fellow women business owners.
-Their expertise will likely inspire you to try new things, give you advice on business-related topics and much more.
+Expand your small business knowledge by reading books by female entrepreneurs.
+Their expertise will likely inspire you to try new things, give you advice on business-related topics, and much more.

 5. Share Your Story

 Spread the word about your business!
 Be proud of your company and how much you’ve grown; and share it with other women in small business.